Pedro (footballer, born 1987)

-Pedro Eliezer Rodríguez Ledesma (born 28 July 1987), known as Pedro, is a Spanish professional footballer who plays as a winger for Serie A club Lazio.
+Pedro Eliezer Rodríguez Ledesma (born 28 July 1987), known as Pedro, is a Spanish professional footballer who plays as a winger.

 Pedro scored 99 goals in 321 appearances across all competitions for Barcelona from 2008 to 2015.
 During the 2009–10 season, he became the first player in history to score in every official club competition in a single season and in a single calendar year.
 He joined Chelsea in 2015 where he scored 43 goals in 206 appearances and helped the club win the Premier League in 2017, the FA Cup in 2018 and the UEFA Europa League in 2019.
 He joined Serie A club Roma in 2020, before moving to their city rivals Lazio in the following year.

 Pedro represented Spain in two FIFA World Cups and two UEFA European Championships, winning the former in 2010 and the latter in 2012.

 Club career

 Early career

 Born in Santa Cruz de Tenerife, Tenerife, Pedro started his career at local club San Isidro.
 He scored 35 goals for their youth team in the 2003–04 season, and also played for the first team in the Tercera División.
 He was first noticed by Barcelona in 2003 while playing at a youth competition on his native island; the club had sent a scout to watch Spain youth international Jeffrén Suárez.
 In August 2004, Pedro joined Barcelona's youth team.

 Pedro was a key player for Barcelona B as the team achieved promotion in the 2007–08 Tercera División, making 36 appearances and scoring six goals.
 On 12 January 2008, he made his debut for the first team, playing one minute in a 4–0 home win against Real Murcia in the 2007–08 La Liga, but would only amass four more minutes in his only two appearances combined.